Manaslu Circuit and Tsum valley Trek 21 Days

 Communication On Trek

-On the Manaslu Circuit Trek in Nepal, the internet service will be available at lodges with some extra service charge.
+On the Manaslu Circuit and Tusm Valley Trek in Nepal, the internet service will be available at lodges with some extra service charge.
 You can contact your family and friends from the guesthouses, but as we reach high altitude, the communication will be through the phone for safety purposes.
 We communicate with all our valuable clients through the team leader at least once a day to make sure you are fine and enjoying the trip.
 The Adventure Club Trek office in Kathmandu will constantly contact you for help you may need during the trek.
 Depending on the network you use, there could be a poor signal to the network before the high altitude.
 Upon your request, we can provide you with a separate local SIM card for a better network.
 Many places have WIFI service available at an extra cost.

 Group Size And Team Composition